doobeh/ergo/ergo/content/social-starter/introduction.rst

 yourself listed as the current user.

 If everything launched and worked great, then we are good to proceed.
-If you ran into any problems, investigate why and get the problems resolved.
+If you ran into any problems, investigate why and get the problems resolved, don't worry— we'll still be here when you get back.